 9.1 Determining the remuneration of Non-executive Directors.

-10.1 The division of responsibilities between the Chairman and the Chief Executive Officer.
+10.1 The division of responsibilities between the Chair and the Chief Executive Officer.

-10.2 Approval of the terms of reference of Board committees and the Executive Director Committee.
+10.2 Approval of the terms of reference of Board committees and the Executive Committee.

-10.3 Receiving reports from the Board committees and the Executive Director Committee on their activities.
+10.3 Receiving reports from the Board committees and the Executive Committee on their activities.